maitanaka/protospace/README.md

 ## Models
 ###### Associations
-User has many prototypes, comments, Images, and likes.
+User has many prototypes, comments, and likes.

 Protoype belongs to user.
-Prototype has many comments and likes.
+Prototype has many comments, likes, and images.

 Comment belongs to user and prototype.

 Like belongs to user and prototype.

-Image belongs to user and prototype.
+Image belongs to prototype.